Gordon Greenidge: International career

-During the 5th test of the 1983 series between West Indies and India, Greenidge became the first and, as of 2021 only, person in test history to be retired not out when not injured.
+During the 5th Test of the 1983 series between West Indies and India, Greenidge became the first and, as of 2021 only, person in Test history to be retired not out when not injured.
 He had to leave the match in Antigua while on 154 to visit his gravely ill daughter, who died two days later, in Barbados.

-Greenidge continued scoring runs at the 1983 Cricket World Cup with a total of scoring 250 runs at an average of 41 including a century against Zimbabwe.
-The World Cup final, the third that Greenidge had played in, was a disappointment as Greenidge was bowled out for 1 run in the loss to India.
+Greenidge continued scoring runs at the 1983 World Cup with a total of scoring 250 runs at an average of 41 including a century against Zimbabwe.
+The Final, the third that Greenidge had played in, was a disappointment as Greenidge was bowled out for 1 run in the loss to India.

 Greenidge scored two double centuries against England in the 1984 summer Test series.
-This series was dubbed the "Blackwash" because West Indies won by a margin of 5–0.
-Greenidge scored 214 not out in the second innings of the second Test at Lord's in June 1984 and followed up with 223 in the fourth Test at Old Trafford in late July.
+This series was dubbed the "Blackwash" because the West Indies won by a margin of 5–0.
+Greenidge scored an unbeaten 214 in the second innings of the second Test at Lord's in June and followed up with 223 in the fourth Test at Old Trafford in late July.

-The 214* was achieved on the fifth and last day of the match as West Indies successfully chased 342 for victory.
-It remains the highest run chase at Lords.
+The 214 was achieved on the fifth and last day of the match as the West Indies successfully chased 342 for victory.
+It remains the highest run chase at Lord's.
 The innings was described as "a sadistic uncle enjoying an afternoon's beach cricket against his nieces and nephews back home in Barbados".
-Desmond Haynes said of it: "We were chasing 342 on the final day, and everyone thought we'd bat out time, but Gordon had a different idea.
+Haynes said of it: "We were chasing 342 on the final day, and everyone thought we'd bat out time, but Gordon had a different idea.
 He thought that, if he got going, he could get the runs in an afternoon, and he did".
-Chris Broad said “As far as the result was concerned it was a disaster; we lost a game we should have won… Things did not go too badly for the first four days, just on the last day things fell apart — or rather Greenidge pulled a big one out the bag.
-That innings taught me a bit about being a Test match opener.”
+Chris Broad said "As far as the result was concerned it was a disaster; we lost a game we should have won… Things did not go too badly for the first four days, just on the last day things fell apart — or rather Greenidge pulled a big one out the bag.
+That innings taught me a bit about being a Test match opener."